Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Switch to safe products as soon as you start trying to get pregnant.
 The first trimester (weeks 1-12) is when your baby is most sensitive.

-If you find out you're pregnant while using retinoids, stop right away and call your OB-GYN.
+If you find out you are pregnant while using retinoids, stop right away and call your OB-GYN.

-Don't panic—occasional use is usually low-risk, but best to stop immediately.
+Do not panic.
+Occasional use is usually low-risk, but stop immediately.

 Research & References